 At heart, being inclusive means everyone has a seat at the table.
 At Armstrong Teasdale, we define diversity, equity and inclusion (DEI) broadly and focus on helping professionals of all races, religions, national origins, gender identities, ethnicities, sexual orientations and physical abilities feel a sense of belonging.
 DEI are core values of the firm, and we recognize the richness they bring to our workplace.

-More than policies and written goals, we value inclusion in practice, presenting opportunities for lawyers and staff to participate in engaging dialogue through resource groups such as the Diverse Professionals Group, Parent Resource Group, Veterans and Military Service Group and Women's Inclusion Network (WIN), as well as through firmwide initiatives that challenge us and help us recruit, support and retain diverse professionals.
+More than policies and written goals, we value inclusion in practice, presenting opportunities for lawyers and staff to participate in engaging dialogue through resource groups, as well as through firmwide initiatives that challenge us and help us recruit, support and retain diverse professionals.
 From training and workshops to mentoring opportunities and social events, we are committed to promoting inclusivity within the legal profession.
 Such key initiatives are implemented from the top down, driven by firm leaders, and also include offering employee benefits such as flexible work arrangements, paid parental leave and DEI billable hours.

 As part of our commitment to inclusion, we have a dedicated Diversity, Equity, and Inclusion Department, which reports directly to the firm’s Executive Committee.
 Our Inclusion Committee also holds a significant role in the firm and reports to the Executive Committee on various activities and initiatives.
 Both of these initiatives enable us to continue holding ourselves accountable for this core value at the highest levels of firm management.
 We also distribute an annual inclusion report for further accountability.

 We are committed to diversity within our client teams, ensuring that team leaders, supporting lawyers and professional staff are diverse in compliance with legal industry standards.
 Our clients consistently challenge us to align with diversity initiatives, and we take the mandate seriously.
 Bringing people with different experiences and opinions to the table enables us to better serve our clients.